Lydia Hearst: Advertising

 In Spring of 2012, Swarovski chose Hearst to be its ambassador for its Heart Truth campaign, sponsored by the National Heart, Lung and Blood Institute, intended to raise women's awareness about heart health.

 Journalism

 Hearst was briefly a columnist for Page Six, a feature of the Sunday edition of the New York Post.
 She also ran a lifestyle and fashion blog.

 Other roles

 Hearst made an appearance in the music video for the Miles Fisher cover of "This Must Be the Place".
-Hearst again starred in a music video in 2012 for Cisco Adler's "Song for All the Girls", where she is graphically murdered by a spin saw.
+Hearst again starred in a music video in 2011 for Cisco Adler's "Song for All the Girls", where she is graphically murdered by a spin saw.
 She also has a minor role in Johnny Polygon's "LimoSexSuperstar" video.

+In 2015 Hearst co-starred in the Lifetime shoplifting comedy Stealing Chanel with Carol Alt, John Rothman, and Anna Maria Cianciulli.

 Reality TV

 Hearst served alongside Anne Vyalitsyna and Naomi Campbell as a supermodel coach for the second edition of Oxygen's The Face modeling reality competition.
 The season premiered on March 5, 2014.